Impact

 Risk and Exploitability

-The CVSS score is not published and the EPSS score is unavailable, so the precise risk level cannot be quantified.
+The CVSS score is 7.5 and the EPSS score is <1%, indicating a high severity but low exploitation probability.
 The vulnerability is not listed in CISA KEV, indicating no known active exploits.
 Based on the description, it is inferred that an attacker would need to trigger the early‑return paths by sending malformed or invalid NCSI packets to the target system.
 If the attacker has local or privileged access, they can repeatedly generate such traffic, gradually exhausting kernel memory.
 A remote attacker would need the ability to send raw NCSI traffic to the target, which is less common but still possible on exposed interfaces.
 The longer the flaw remains unpatched, the greater the likelihood that uncontrolled memory consumption will lead to system instability.

 OpenCVE Enrichment